Course Director: James Newman

 Quarters/Yr of Program: Autumn / 1

-This course is an introduction to permanent and primary tooth anatomy.
+This course continues to introduce students to permanent and primary tooth anatomy.
 The course compares the classes and types of tooth morphology and examines the influence of tooth anatomy on clinical dental procedures.
-Emphasis will be on the development of manual dexterity, perception, and evaluative skills.
+Emphasis is on the development of manual dexterity, perception, and evaluative skills.

 The student who successfully completes this course will be able to: